PicoBlazeProjects/MasterSlavePicoBlaze_EmbeddedSystemProject/README.md

 #### installing project with git clone command:
 `git clone https://github.com/PicoBlazeProjects/MasterSlavePicoblaze_EmbeddedSystemProject.git`

 Install the project and open the project file with vivado.
 Running the simulation will give the result.
-Further detail can be found in the project report.
+Further details can be found in the project report.

 ### For any question and suggestion , please contact with us:
 Ömer Demirci